Oodapow/research/infrastructure/helm/README.md

 ## How to install helm ?

-To install helm on any OS you can run the following command:
+To install helm on any OS you can run (as administrator on windows) the following command:

 ```
 curl -fsSL https://raw.githubusercontent.com/Oodapow/research/master/infrastructure/helm/main.py | python